-9. Records and information sharing
+9. Child Protection sharing

 Well-kept records are essential to good child protection practice.
 Our school is clear about the need to record any concern held about a child or children within our school and when these records should be shared with other agencies.